yardsale8/tenure-portfolio/content/criterion2/_index.md

 State approach to teaching data science (collaboration in the scholarly growth of peers and other scholars).

-### Developing Web Applications for the Teaching and Learning of Statistic
+### Developing Web Applications for the Teaching and Learning of Statistics

 I have created five web applications for teaching and learning statistics in introductory and upper-division courses.
 The first